pishoyg/coptic/README.md

 1. Fix the typos in the data retrieved from Crum.
 The current dataset is high-quality, and has a very small number of typos.
 However, they do exist.
-   (This is more of an ongoing effort than a task.)
+   (low-priority, and it's more of an ongoing byproduct than a task.)

 1. Contemplate sorting the dictionary words by popularity, somehow.
+   (low-priority)

-1. Contemplate dividing the decks to subsets sorted by popularity, so the learners can learn the more important words first.
+1. Contemplate dividing the decks to subsets sorted by popularity, so the learners can learn the more important words first. (low-priority)

 ### Neologisms